erasmus-without-paper/ewp-specs-api-iia-cnr/README.md

 the partners to listen for changes in other copies of their IIAs kept in the EWP Network.

+CNR stands for Change Notification Receiver.
+For a detailed introduction on how CNR APIs work, please read [this page][cnr-intro].

 Request method
 --------------